rynpsc/craft-phone-number/README.md

 | national      | 0117 496 0123        |
 | international | +44 117 496 0123     |

+The rfc3966 format is also available via the `tel` alias.

 #### Number Types

 Number types are returned as integers, use the table below for reference.